A Conversation With Natalie Scenters-Zapico

-SHP: What influences were important for you in writing about identity and what things do you say to young writers about feeling more comfortable writing about themselves?
-As a younger writer, I felt sometimes I didn't always see myself in the writers I read, but when I started to--I saw many more possibilities for my writing.
+SHP: What influences were important for you in writing about identity and what writers or things do you say to young writers about feeling more comfortable writing about themselves?
+As a younger writer, I felt sometimes I didn’t always see myself in the writers I read, but when I started to–I saw many more possibilities for my writing.

 NSZ: As a young writer I often made the mistake of looking for myself in the writing of others.
 As though, only if they mirrored my identity or experience in some way could I learn something from them.
 This is a huge, embarrassing mistake on my part.
 Because how could I, with my hybrid, messy, one could argue “pocha” identity see myself in a piece of literature as a complete mirror reflection?
 This is impossible.
 I understand that some people have this “mirror” experience in reading the work of others, but I don’t think I ever will.
 However, when I stopped looking for a reflection and instead looked for refracted moments, or places where I could feel deep empathy, or ways of dealing with and examining trauma that I could apply to myself that is when I felt I could truly learn.

 I also have to give a huge shout out to people who are doing great work when it comes to hybrid identity in our field.
 I’ll never forget when I was nineteen I went to a reading at the University of Texas at El Paso by Rosa Alcalá in which she read from her amazing collection Undocumentaries.
 Here was this woman who looked like me, who was bilingual like me, who was willing to call herself Latina, and was questioning our traditional notions of that word.
 I left that reading nearly in tears, because it felt like she was talking to me, it felt like she was making me see the world in a way that both empowered me and made me question my pain.
 I don’t think I’ve ever thanked Rosa for that moment, but it changed me deeply.